felixbons/PowerPlatform/PowerApps/beginner/1 - Excel - Create a new app with a few clicks.md

 ![Step 10](/PowerApps/assets/Topic_1_CreateAnAppWithSource/CreateanExcelApp.png)
 Automatically PowerApps will start to create the App.
 ![Step 11](/PowerApps/assets/Topic_1_CreateAnAppWithSource/CreatingAutomaticPowerApp.png)
-After some minutes the app will be ready.
+After some seconds the app will be ready.
 ![Step 12](/PowerApps/assets/Topic_1_CreateAnAppWithSource/PowerAppFinalWithExcel.png)
 Finally, you need to save and publish the app.